arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_create.md

 are detailed in the error document.

 @RESTRETURNCODE{408}
-Returned if the operation cannot obtain a global transaction lock within 120 seconds, then a *HTTP 408* is returned.
+If the operation cannot obtain a global transaction lock within 120 seconds, then a *HTTP 408* is returned.

 @EXAMPLES